Patrick Mendis

 Patrick Mendis is an educator, diplomat, author, philanthropist, and executive in government service in the United States.
-A former American diplomat and military professor during the Clinton, Bush, and Obama administrations, he held various positions in the U.S. Departments of Agriculture, Defense, Energy, and State.
-He was appointed twice as a commissioner of the U.S. National Commission for UNESCO at the State Department by the Obama administration.
+A former US diplomat and military professor during the Clinton, Bush, and Obama administrations, he held various positions in the US Departments of Agriculture, Defense, Energy, and State.
+He was appointed twice as a commissioner of the US National Commission for UNESCO at the State Department by the Obama administration.
 His appointment to the UNESCO Commission ended during the Trump administration when the White House withdrew from the UN agency.

-He is currently a presidential advisor to the US National Security Education Board, an appointment by the Biden White House, as well as the inaugural Taiwan chair and distinguished visiting professor of international relations at the Jagiellonian University in Krakow, Poland.
+Mendis is currently a presidential advisor to the US National Security Education Board, an appointment by the Biden administration, as well as the inaugural Taiwan chair and distinguished visiting professor of international relations at the Jagiellonian University in Krakow, Poland.

-A Taiwan fellow of the Ministry of Foreign Affairs of the Republic of China (ROC), Dr. Mendis served as a distinguished visiting professor of global affairs at the National Chengchi University and a senior fellow of the Taiwan Center for Security Studies in Taipei.
+A Taiwan fellow of the Ministry of Foreign Affairs of the Republic of China (ROC), Mendis served as a distinguished visiting professor of global affairs at the National Chengchi University and a senior fellow of the Taiwan Center for Security Studies in Taipei.
 Previously, he was a distinguished visiting professor of Sino-American relations at the Yenching Academy of Peking University in the People's Republic of China (PRC).
-He is currently a distinguished visiting professor of transatlantic relations at the University of Warsaw in Poland.

 After serving as a Rajawali senior fellow at the Harvard Kennedy School of Government and a visiting professor of Peking University's School of International Studies, Mendis served as a distinguished visiting professor of Asian-Pacific affairs at Shandong University in China as well as an associate-in-research of the Fairbank Center for Chinese Studies at Harvard University.
 He is a fellow of the World Academy of Art and Science.

 Mendis served as a distinguished senior fellow and affiliate professor of public and international affairs in the School of Public Policy at George Mason University.
-Dr. Mendis is an adjunct professor of geography and geoinformation science at GMU.
+He is an adjunct professor of geography and geoinformation science at GMU.